rfitkin90/Wordguess-cli/README.md

 # Wordguess-cli
 `Cat Breed Hangman`

+A simple hangman game played in the command line interface.

 ### User Instructions

 1. After downloading the repository, navigate to repository folder in your terminal and type the following commands: